Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Max capacity: 35 people, 8 cars

 Turkey Flats is a great Joshua Tree elopement location for the couple looking for something simple.
 This location is very flat and doesn’t offer a whole lot in terms of scenery except for some rolling hills and wildflowers, but that’s what makes it so unique.
+It allows couples to play with fun colors and textures.

 Cap Rock